Mass-Zero constrained molecular dynamics for electrostatic interactions: Results

-The previous section highlights that computing the correct electrostatic potential $\phi$ is not the only aspect to consider if we are interested in obtaining physical results by propagating trajectories.
-In this section, we report results for a realistic simulation of a molten salt to test and demonstrate relevant properties of our algorithm, such as its ability to replicate structural and transport properties, conserve energy and total momentum, maintain time reversibility, and ensure stationarity of time-averages. \\ The simulated systems consists of $250$ ions ($125 \text{ Cl}^-$ and $125 \text{ Na}^+$), placed in a cubic box of side $L = 20.64\,\text{\AA}$, with a density of $\rho = 1.3793 \text{ g} / \text{cm}^3$.
-PBC are imposed in all directions.
-This set up reproduces that of previous works on molten NaCl \cite{Galamba:2007, Mouhat:2013} that we use as a benchmark, by comparing the radial pair distribution function for the different species, $g_{IJ}(r)$, ($I,J =$ Na, Cl), and the diffusion coefficients.
+In this section, we report results for the MD simulation of a realistic model of molten NaCl to show that our approach provides the correct structural and transport properties for a non-trivial test system.
+The numerical performance of \ac{pmaze} is also compared with data obtained from direct MG solution of the Poisson equation.
+We further show that the algorithm conserves (within good numerical accuracy) both energy and total momentum, and satisfies time reversibility and stationarity of time-averages. \\ The simulated system consists of $250$ ions ($125 \text{ Cl}^-$ and $125 \text{ Na}^+$), placed in a cubic box of side $L = 20.64\,\text{\AA}$, with a density of $\rho = 1.3793 \text{ g} / \text{cm}^3$.
+Periodic boundary conditions (PBC) are imposed in all directions.
+This set up reproduces the one adopted in previous works~\cite{Galamba:2007, Mouhat:2013} that we use as a benchmark, by comparing the radial pair distribution function for the different species, $g_{IJ}(r)$, ($I,J =$ Na, Cl), and the diffusion coefficients.
 Interactions in our reference simulations are described by a Born-Huggins-Meyer potential with Tosi-Fumi parameters \cite{Tosi:1964, Mouhat:2013} .

-In this work, we removed the electrostatic contribution from the potential and computed it using Poisson Maze.
+In this work, we removed the electrostatic contribution from the potential and computed it using \ac{pmaze}.
 For the rest, we consider a modified potential, where we keep the Born-Huggins overlap repulsion potential, the dipole-dipole and dipole-quadrupole dispersion energies as described in the original Tosi-Fumi: